Rub3nCT/perl-hashcat-utils/README.md

 * 'Charsets/Standard' folder charset files will include the most common characters (with the corresponding encodings to each language).
 * 'Charsets/Special' folder charset files will include special characters (with the corresponding encodings to each language).
 * 'Charsets/Combined' folder will contain all the characters from all the encodings of each language merged.
-* Duplicated results are removed (different encodings wich produce the same output).
+* Duplicated results are removed (different encodings which produce the same output).

 ## uniq